 On this itinerary I will show you how we made our 7 days trip happy, memorable and amazing.
 We started in with a trip in Malaysia then spent a day in Singapore and an our of ferry going to Indonesia the next day then spent the next remaining days exploring Singapore (we also celebrated New Year at Singapore.
 Our first time to have New Year celebration outside the country).

-(Read: Exploring Singapore to know more details about our SG trip!
+(Read: Singapore Travel Guide & Places to Visit to know more details about our SG trip!

 First thing first, make sure to renew your passport 6 months before it expires so that your travel will not be invalidated.
 Go to the nearest DFA to renew your passport.
 Take note also that it is much better to book a return tickets, tour tickets and accommodations prior leaving to lessen the hassle and for a higher chance of not getting off-loaded.